-- 14.1.
+- 9.1.
 Stevenage Council delivers a wide range of enforcement services aimed at safeguarding the environment and the community on which business can fairly trade.
 The administration and enforcement is one part of this service.
 The Council has adopted the Central & Local Governments Concordat on Enforcement and best practice designed to ensure effective and efficient public protection services.
-The Council is committed to accord with the principles of good enforcement and practice by carrying out its regulatory functions in a fair, open and consistent manner and will abide by its own Enforcement Policy. - 14.2.
-The Enforcement Concordat is based on the principles that businesses should: - Receive clear explanations from enforcers of what they need to do and by when; - Have opportunities to resolve differences before enforcement action is taken unless immediate action is needed; - Receive an explanation of their rights of appeal. - 14.3.
-This Enforcement Policy is freely available from the Council, as is this Policy and details of the Council's Complaints Procedure. - 14.4.
-The Licensing Authority will seek to work actively with other responsible authorities in enforcing licensing legislation.
+The Council is committed to accord with the principles of good enforcement and practice by carrying out its regulatory functions in a fair, open and consistent manner and will abide by its own Enforcement Policy. - 9.2.
+The Enforcement Concordat is based on the principles that businesses should: - Receive clear explanations from enforcers of what they need to do and by when; - Have opportunities to resolve differences before enforcement action is taken unless immediate action is needed; - Receive an explanation of their rights of appeal. - 9.3.
+This Enforcement Policy is freely available from the Council, as is this Policy and details of the Council's Complaints Procedure. - 9.4.
+The licensing authority will seek to work actively with other responsible authorities in enforcing licensing legislation.
 It expects the responsible authorities to share information about licence holders and licensed premises and to consult closely with the licensing authority when any enforcement action may be required.
-The Licensing Authority has signed the Hertfordshire Licensing Enforcement Protocol in conjunction with the other responsible authorities within the county.
+The licensing authority has signed the Hertfordshire Licensing Enforcement Protocol in conjunction with the other responsible authorities within the county. - 9.5.

-- 14.5.
 This joint approach is intended to prevent duplication of effort, maximise the potential for controlling crime and disorder at premises and to ensure compliance with relevant conditions, as appropriate.
-Inspections will take place at the discretion of the Council and its partner agencies and resources will be concentrated on areas of need.
-Premises that are well managed and maintained shall be on a graduated inspection and enforcement regime those premises which present a high risk shall be inspected more regularly. - 14.6.
+Inspections will take place at the discretion of the licensing authority and its partner agencies and resources will be concentrated on areas of need.
+Premises that are well managed and maintained shall be on a graduated inspection and enforcement regime those premises which present a high risk shall be inspected more regularly. - 9.6.
 Once licensed, it is essential that premises are maintained and operated so as to ensure the continued promotion of the licensing objectives and compliance with the specific requirements of the Act.
-The Council will make arrangements to monitor premises and take appropriate enforcement action to ensure this is achieved in accordance with the central and local government enforcement concordat. - 14.7.
-Where objections are made to the council, the onus would be on the objectors to provide evidence to support any representation, taking into account that the impact will be different for premises with different styles and characteristics.
+The licensing authority will make arrangements to monitor premises and take appropriate enforcement action to ensure this is achieved in accordance with the central and local government enforcement concordat. - 9.7.
+Where representation are made to the licensing authority, the onus would be on the objectors to provide evidence to support any representation, taking into account that the impact will be different for premises with different styles and characteristics.